tgbugs/blackfynn-python/docs/quickstart.rst

     bf = Blackfynn()

 This will use your *default profile* to establish a connection.
-Alternatively, you may want to specify a profile explicitly:
+Alternatively, you may want to specify a profile explicitly by name:

 .. code:: python